wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 # On-premises command-line scripts
 Enterprises often have on-premises applications and databases that are deployed within their corporate datacenter.

 Workato's `On-prem command-line scripts` connector allows you to run whitelisted command line scripts in your private network.
-The the command is executed by the on-premise agent.
-You can whitelist any command that can be run on the machine running the on-premise agent.
+The command is executed by the on-premise agent.
+You can whitelist any command that can be run on the machine with the on-premise agent.

 ![On-prem command-line scripts connector](/assets/images/connectors/on-prem-command-line-scripts/on-prem-scripts-action.png)